-Over the last decade we have provided thousands of sound insulation tests across London and the Southeast, and using this amassed knowledge of how different construction types effects the acoustic performance of party walls and floors, we have managed to help customers such as architects, developers and homeowners to pass their sound insulation testing at the first attempt.
+Over the last decade we have provided precompletion sound testing for Part E across London and the Southeast, and using this amassed knowledge of how different construction types effects the acoustic performance of party walls and floors, we have managed to help customers such as architects, developers and homeowners to pass their sound insulation testing at the first attempt.

 Poor Acoustic Design can lead to Sound Test Failure